pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--ansible-playbooks"><h3 id="heading--ansible-playbooks">Ansible playbooks for HA MAAS, PostgreSQL, and other MAAS configurations</h3></a>

 [Ansible](https://www.redhat.com/en/technologies/management/ansible/what-is-ansible) [playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html) are now available for MAAS.
 These extended YAML files automate various routine aspects of MAAS setup and configuration.

+<a href="#heading--Ten-words-or-less-1"><h3 id="heading--Ten-words-or-less-1">Ten words or less</h3></a>

+Automate the drudgery of installing and configuring MAAS with Ansible.

+<a href="#heading--Background-explanations-on-Ansible"><h3 id="heading--Background-explanations-on-Ansible">Background explanations on Ansible</h3></a>

+Ansible is more than scripting; it's a fully-featured automation tool that allows you to group modules (binaries or snippets of code) into specific tasks.
+These tasks can be combined to build plays, and plays can be combined to build playbooks.
+The idea is to abstract each level so you're not trying to keep track of which lines of Bash code you need to cut and past in between others.

-Playbooks are available to:
+With MAAS 3.3, playbooks are available to:

 - install and configure a MAAS region on a targeted host; running the playbook on hosts with a MAAS region will upgrade it.
 - install and configure a MAAS rack.